Law Practice Management and Technology Section

 View the catalog to find programs presented by the LPMT Section or which contain practice management topics, articles from Section publications, including The Bottom Line, to obtain self-study MCLE credit.
 There are several articles from The Bottom Line which have been placed in the Online CLE catalog.
 See Online CLE - LPMT.

 7. Executive Committee News

-(b) Introducing and Welcoming Our Newest Members to the LPMT Executive Committee
+(a) Introducing and Welcoming Our Newest Members to the LPMT Executive Committee.

 (c) Executive Committee Members - What are they doing?

 Robert Brownstone, LPMT Member and Past Chair of the LPMT Executive Committee, continues to offer his expertise in the eDiscovery and technology arena by presenting educational programs.
 His latest webinar, Legal Ethics in the Era of Social-Media, BYOD, The Cloud and eDiscovery, will be presented on May 5, 2015, through Lorman.
 Learn more at www.lorman.com/training.

 Members, let us know what you are doing so we can include your activities and accomplishments in our next eNewsletter.
 Let us hear from you (LPMT@calbar.ca.gov).

 (e) Opening, Growing and Managing a Law Office

 Purchase the State Bar’s two publications, The California Guide to Opening a Law Office and The California Guide to Growing and Managing a Law Office (official hash tag #GrowLaw) to assist you in running and growing your law practice.
 Your Executive Committee members are contributing authors.

 You can purchase both books in the Sections Bookstore.